Margaret Smagorinsky

-Margaret Smagorinsky (23 December 1915 – 14 November 2011) was an American statistician, computer programmer, and pioneering weather technologist.
-She was the first female statistician hired by the US Weather Bureau and the wife of meteorologist Joseph Smagorinsky.
+Margaret Smagorinsky (23 December 1915 – 14 November 2011) was an American statistician, computer programmer, and weather technologist.
+She was the first female statistician hired by the United States Weather Bureau.

 Early life

-Smagorinsky was born in Brooklyn, New York as the second of four daughters of Anne and George Knoepfel.
+Smagorinsky was born in Brooklyn, New York, as the second of four daughters of Anne and George Knoepfel.
 She attended Bay Ridge High School in Brooklyn.

-Smagorinsky loved learning from an early age and was the first member of her family to attend college when she attended Brooklyn College.
-She graduated at age 19 with a degree in mathematics, and taught school in a one-room schoolhouse in Ashland, N.Y. for four years.
+Smagorinsky was the first member of her family to attend college when she attended Brooklyn College.
+She graduated at age 19 with a degree in mathematics, and taught school in a one-room schoolhouse in Ashland, New York, for four years.

 Statistics career

 Smagorinsky took the civil service exam for a statistical clerk in the US.
 She was offered a job at the Railroad Retirement Board in Washington, D.C., where she worked as a statistician processing paperwork for employees looking to enter the civil service.

 At age 26, Smagorinsky joined the Weather Bureau, where she was the first woman statistician.
-In 1942, the Washington Post-Herald wrote about her as the first female professional statistician in the department.
 After being sent to New York University for additional coursework, she met Joseph Smagorinsky in a graduate statistics course.
 He was 8 years her junior, and they married on May 29, 1948.

-Smagorinsky had five children: Anne, Peter, Teresa, Julia, and Frederick, and left full-time government employment after her first child was born in 1951.
+Smagorinsky had five children: Anne, Peter, Teresa, Julia, and Frederick.
+She left full-time government employment after her first child was born in 1951.

-Smagorinsky, in supporting her husband's work, processed data and programmed the ENIAC, Electronic Numerical Integrator And Computer.
+Smagorinsky, in supporting her husband's work, processed data and programmed the ENIAC (Electronic Numerical Integrator And Computer).
 In April 1950, a group of meteorologists at New Jersey's Institute for Advanced Study successfully produced the first weather forecast using the ENIAC and numerical prediction techniques.
-Smagorinsky is cited as a programmer of computers for 5-day weather forecast models created by the Geophysical Fluid Dynamics Laboratory at the US National Oceanic and Atmospheric Administration.
+Smagorinsky is cited as a programmer of computers for 5-day weather forecast models created by the Geophysical Fluid Dynamics Laboratory at the National Oceanic and Atmospheric Administration.